Skip to main content

 ruby bin/fetch_data.rb https://docs.google.com/spreadsheets/d/abc123def456hij789/edit

-This will generate a data/rota_inputs.yml file, combining your responses spreadsheet with the Technical Support Google Sheet.
+This will generate a data/rota_inputs.yml file, combining your responses spreadsheet with the ‘Eligibility’ sheet of the List of GOV.UK Engineers (accessible by Senior Tech and 2nd Line Leads only).

 The generated file will look something like: